 As a white woman I cannot know the emotional labor, the daily drudgery, of a black woman.
 As a white, cisgender woman I cannot imagine the hurt, the pain, the mountain of bullshit that a transgender citizen of the U.S. experiences on a daily basis.
 I can acknowledge, however, that I play a part in this system and my work is the work of dedicating my life to dismantling the unbalanced power that I have witnessed and experienced firsthand.
-And if I, as a privileged white woman, have experienced the negligence of white men, and if I, as a white woman, have been invisibilized by a larger corporate machine, then it makes me want to fight hard for those people who cannot quit their day jobs, live off of $800, move to Bishop, California, and isolate themselves so that they can start their own media platform.
+As a privileged white woman, if I have experienced the negligence of white men, and if I have experienced the invisibilization of a larger corporate machine, then the exclusion goes deeper.
+It doesn't stop with my individual experience.

-It makes me want to fight hard to publish content that speaks to the experiences of those who do not fit into the two prescribed boxes of gender, who do not inhabit a white body, and who have refused to assimilate, mold, or contort their true selves.
-Those who, if they have resisted the powers that be, have been met with hate speech, racial slurs, gaslighting, physical and/or sexual abuse, or gestures and facial expressions of disgust.
+I stand with those who, if they have resisted the powers that be, have been met with hate speech, racial slurs, gaslighting, physical and/or sexual abuse, or gestures and facial expressions of disgust.
 Those who, if they have put themselves on the line – made themselves vulnerable by expressing their point of view, by explaining their truth – have been met with invalidation, silencing, and even physical mutilation and violence.

 On this anniversary of the day that I published, “I’m Not Your Babe, Bro,” I am addressing the lack of acknowledgement and accountability on the part of my previous employer.
-I am addressing the reality that as a woman against two men, I was implicitly told that my experience was not cause for concern, but that their experience of being personally offended was King.
-I am addressing the reality of being a woman shut down by the establishment, of being told “Women Climb Night,” was not “marketable,” only to then, a year later, be excluded from conversations about the change of the event title, “Beta Babes”; only to then, a year later, be socially shunned in underlying ways – Don’t say “Beta Babes” around Erin; only to then, after being outspoken, after resolving to make myself heard by way of publishing, as well as to validate my experience, be uninvited to conversations amongst the men behind the scenes who ultimately voted on “Women Climb Night,” – the name that I had chosen in the first place, second of course, to “Beta Bitches.”
+I am addressing the reality that as a woman against two men, I was implicitly told that my experience was not cause for concern, but that their hurt feelings were more important.
+I am addressing the reality of being a woman shut down by the establishment, of being told “Women Climb Night,” was not “marketable,” only to then, a year later, be excluded from conversations about changing the title; only to then, a year later, be socially shunned in underlying ways – Don’t say “Beta Babes” around Erin; only to then, after being outspoken, after resolving to make myself heard by way of publishing, as well as to validate my experience, be uninvited to conversations amongst the men behind the scenes who ultimately voted on “Women Climb Night,” – the name that I had chosen in the first place, second of course, to “Beta Bitches.”

 And then when I do take more drastic measures to be taken seriously a year later, after reflection, and I publish my thoughts, he tells me that his feelings are hurt.
 He neglects to account for the way he handled everything, therefore, denying his part in any of it.
 Instead of accounting for the harm he caused me, he focused on the harm I caused him.
 I am addressing the experience of a woman in the face of two men being told that their emotional toil in the matter was greater than mine.
 I was personally offended, his words echo in my head.